 Events and Volunteering

-In line with the ongoing government guidance about Coronavirus and minimising social interaction, we have now cancelled all Northumberland Wildlife Trust events and scheduled volunteer tasks for March, April and much of May 2020.
+In line with the ongoing government guidance about Coronavirus and minimising social interaction, we have now cancelled all Northumberland Wildlife Trust events and scheduled volunteer tasks for March, April, May, June, July and much of August.
+We are however running a series of self-guided trails which allow social distancing at Northumberlandia and Hauxley over the summer months - please visit our events pages for more details here. .

 Visitor Centres, Hides and Nature Reserves

-The car park at Northumberlandia is now open (28 May 2020).
+Our café at Northumberlandia reopened on Thursday 25th June 2020.
+From Monday 20th July, we will be open seven days a week with a takeaway service including hot drinks, snacks and ice cream.
+Opening times are Mon-Sat 10:00 - 17:00, Sun 11:00 - 17:00.
+The toilet facilities are also now open.
+The car park at Northumberlandia reopened on 28 May 2020 and the reserve remains open as previous.
 We ask that all visitors please follow the normal rules that apply on site, such as no bikes and dogs under close control.
-Please also note that there are currently no toilet or hand washing facilities available.
 We are experiencing high volumes of litter being dropped on the site so please use the bins provided and where possible take your litter home with you.
-We still only have 50% of staff and limited volunteers working, so your help keeping the site safe and enjoyable for everyone is really appreciated.
+We still only have limited volunteers working, so your help keeping the site safe and enjoyable for everyone is really appreciated.

-Kielder Waterside remains closed but there will be a phased reopening of some car parks from Wednesday 20 May which includes the Bakethin reserve.
-We appreciate that people want to start visiting the Kielder area again, but would urge anybody who does choose to visit to be respectful of the local communities.
+Kielder Waterside reopened on 4th July and many of the car parks reopened from Wednesday 20 May including the parking at Bakethin reserve.
+We urge anybody who does choose to visit to be respectful of the local communities.
 Read a full statement from the Kielder team on their website here.

-Northumberland Wildlife Trust urges visitors to our nature reserves (excluding Hauxley which remains closed for public access), to continue to follow social distancing guidelines to help control the spread of Covid-19.
+Northumberland Wildlife Trust urges visitors to our nature reserves to continue to follow social distancing guidelines to help control the spread of Covid-19.
 Please stick to paths and keep dogs under close control.
 Please note that we are not in a position to provide hand sanitising facilities at our reserves, therefore we ask that you take your own to use when visiting.
 Finally, please can we ask you to take your litter home with you as our staff are only able to empty litter bins infrequently during this period.
 If you do visit our sites, please act responsibly, avoid social contact and consider others.

 We are still able to process membership which remains a valuable source of income for the Trust.
 Please note that there may be a slightly longer lead time to receiving your new membership pack during this period.